Health and safety for your new business

 (Design and Management) Regulations 2007.

-As a employer there is a legal requirement to report certain accidents or incidents under the Reporting of Injuries Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR).
+As an employer there is a legal requirement to report certain accidents or incidents under the Legislation.gov - Reporting of Injuries Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR).
 This system must only be used by employers or their representatives.

 You need to report deaths, major injuries, accidents resulting in over seven day injury, diseases, dangerous occurrences and gas incidents.